ldgallery/ldgallery/ldgallery.1.md

 A gallery source directory contains the gallery items and their sidecar metadata files, optionally grouped inside sub-directories.

-Directory thumbnails can be set by placing a picture file named "thumbnail", with any image file extension, inside of directories.
+Directory thumbnails can be set by placing a picture file named "_directory", with any image file extension, inside of directories.

 An example input gallery directory structure could be as follows: